35 + Interesting Facts About Greece You Absolutely Have To Know

 - The saying “taking the bull by its horns” comes from the Greek myth of Hercules saving Crete from a bull by seizing its horns.

-- Greece is the most sexually active nation in the world.
+- Greece is the most sexually active nation in the world according to condom maker companies.

 - The first nude scene in European cinema history was in the Greek movie Daphnis and Chloe in 1931.